vedmalex/prompt-fs-to-ai/README.md

 **Q: How does the patch system work?**

 A: The patch system creates incremental diffs between documentation states.
-Each `--patch` run generates a timestamped `.patch` file containing only the changes, making it efficient for tracking project evolution without duplicating unchanged content.
+Each `--patch` run generates a timestamped `.diff` file containing only the changes, making it efficient for tracking project evolution without duplicating unchanged content.

 **Q: Can I automate documentation generation in CI/CD?**